ChrisDuffley/stationPlaylist/addonuserguide.md

 * L: Line-in.
 * M: Microphone on/off.
 * N: Microphone on/off without fade.
-* R: Enable or disable record to file.
+* R (local Studio only): Enable or disable record to file.
-* Control+T: Cart edit/insert mode on or off.
+* Control+T (local Studio only): Cart edit/insert mode on or off.
 If status message is set to beeps and if cart insert mode is active, you will hear "insert" when you press this command and status changes to cart insert mode on.
-* Control+D: Control keys enable/disable (Studio 6.10 and later).
+* Control+D (local Studio only): Control keys enable/disable (Studio 6.10 and later).

 To announce current values for these options, enter SPL Assistant layer, then press the corresponding native command from the list above (except where noted).
 For example, to hear if automation is enabled, enter SPL Assistant then press A.

-Additional commands and exceptions for SPL Assistant layer include:
+Additional commands and exceptions for SPL Assistant layer include (most commands are unavailable in Remote Studio):

-* U: Studio up time.
+* U (local Studio only): Studio up time.
-* T: Cart edit mode status.
+* T (local Studio only): Cart edit mode status.
 To change cart edit mode status, press Control+T (Control+T is a Studio command).
-* I: Listener count (I as in "Internet listeners").
+* I (local Studio only): Listener count (I as in "Internet listeners").
-* Control+K: Drop a place marker on the selected track.
+* Control+K (local Studio only): Drop a place marker on the selected track.
-* K: Move to a predefined marker track.
+* K (local Studio only): Move to a predefined marker track.
 See place marker section for more details.
-* Shift+P: Pitch for the current track.
+* Shift+P (local Studio only): Pitch for the current track.
-* Shift+R: Report library scan results (number of items scanned) or track current library scan in the background.
+* Shift+R (local Studio only): Report library scan results (number of items scanned) or track current library scan in the background.
-* W: Weather and temperature (see below).
+* W (local Studio only): Weather and temperature (see below).
 * F1: Shows a dialog listing available layer commands.
 * F9: Mark the start of track time analysis.
 * F10: Performs track time analysis.
 See track time analysis section for more details.